Neil Young Archives: 2020s

+Released on Record Store Day (April 18, 2026) by Reprise Records, this double album features performances by Neil Young & The Chrome Hearts during their 31-date "Love Earth" tour of Europe and North America in 2025.

 Official Bootleg Series

 In September 2020, Young officially announced a new series of releases called the Official Bootleg Series.
 The original intent behind this series was to duplicate popular bootlegs, down to their original cover art, but upgrading the audio fidelity.
 However, the concept changed with the first officially announced entry, Carnegie Hall, which will take its audio from the December 4th, 1970 show as opposed to the heavily circulated December 5 midnight set.

 On October 7, the first six entries of the Official Bootleg Series were announced, as well as that Niko Bolas will be helping Young in the production of these releases.

 An article on the Neil Young Archives site announced a target release date of September 10, 2021.
 The first was released on October 1, 2021.